Ishushan02/Diffusion-Model/README.md

 **The above mentioned procedure is executed in the Python File**

 **Run the Project**
-- I would recommend you to run the project in Colab to see each step output for better clarity.
+- I would recommend you to run the project in Colab to see each step output for better clarity at each step.
+- Upload any local image to see the following steps of ipython notebook.